bparanj/crystal/programming/rails/securing-rails-api.md

 ### 1. **Frontend: Send the Supabase Auth Token**

 When a user logs in using the magic link feature of Supabase in your Nuxt 3 app, Supabase provides an authentication token.
 You need to send this token to your Rails backend with each API request.
-This is typically done through an HTTP header.
+This is  done through an HTTP header.

 In your Nuxt 3 app, after a successful login, you can access the user's session token using Supabase's JavaScript client and include it in the headers of your API requests: